HowestDAE/dae14-DontuCristian/README.md

 If you applied object composition (optional); explain where and how.

 ### Inheritance
-Explain where you applied inheritance (mandatory).
+Haven't applied inheritance yet, I'm gonna use it for the enemies

 ### ..